 1 large onion, halved and sliced into thin ribbons

 100 grams (½ cup) rice

 Step 1: Place the sliced sausages in a large pan or pot and fry them in their own fat on medium until nicely crisped-up, about 8-10 minutes.
 Then remove the sausages with a slotted spoon and set aside in a small bowl.
 Keep the rendered fat in the skillet.

 Step 2: Add onions into the hot sausage fat and sauté until translucent, about 6-8 minutes.
-Then add sliced wax peppers, tomatoes, minced garlic, paprika, ground caraway seeds, pepper, rice, and 1 cup of water (don’t add any salt at this point as the sausage is already salty).
+Then add sliced wax peppers, tomatoes, minced garlic, paprika, ground caraway seeds, ground black pepper, rice, and 1 cup of water (don’t add any salt at this point as the sausage is already salty).
 With the lid on, steam-cook the mixture at a low simmer until vegetables have softened and rice is tender, about 20 minutes.

 Step 4: Taste for salt and some if needed.
 Serve the lecsó in shallow bowls with crusty bread on the side.

 Words of advice